PookieBuns/tft_tracker/README.md

 ## TODO

-- Add caching for augment, unit, and item id for better performance
+- Add caching for augment, unit, and item id for better performance [DONE]
 - Add consumer / producer implementations for ETL
 - Add a scheduler
 - Add a status tracking for games so I don't rescrape them